learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-01/lectures/ruby-review/LECTURE.md

 ### Conclusion/So What?

-+ Ruby is the founation of everything we've done up until this point.
-In this course, you're going to learn how to really leverage Object Oreintation to make fully featured web applications.
++ Ruby is the foundwation of everything we've done up until this point.
+In this course, you're going to learn how to really leverage Object Orientation to make fully featured web applications.

 ### Hints and Hurdles
 + Feel free to go through this quickly if the students are picking it up, especially the data type/variable assignment sections.